EXJUSTICE/yolov5/README.md

 <a href="https://github.com/ultralytics/yolov5/actions"><img src="https://github.com/ultralytics/yolov5/workflows/CI%20CPU%20testing/badge.svg" alt="CI CPU testing"></a>

 This repository represents Ultralytics open-source research into future object detection methods, and incorporates lessons learned and best practices evolved over thousands of hours of training and evolution on anonymized client datasets. **All code and models are under active development, and are subject to modification or deletion without notice.** Use at your own risk.
+Modified by EXJUSTICE to work with 4-channel data.

 <p align="left"><img width="800" src="https://user-images.githubusercontent.com/26833433/114313216-f0a5e100-9af5-11eb-8445-c682b60da2e3.png"></p>
 <details>